Happy Vermonters: Kate McCabe Reinvents Her Career and Finds Sweet Success

 After Kate left the Attorney General’s Office and was looking for a new job in non-profit management, the McCabes’ side gig at Vermont Evaporator started to take off and ballooned into a full-time endeavor.

 “I raised money, got bank loans, and figured out a lot of stuff that I never thought I would have to learn, like how to drive a forklift and how to use power tools,” she says.
 “I’m the CEO of the company and handle everything from assembling and shipping to marketing and finance.
 This job means doing what’s outside of what I’ve been trained to do.
 But I’ve always liked learning things just by being thrown into the fire.”

 Over the past four years, Vermont Evaporator has sold the Sapling Evaporator, as well as evaporator pans, grill grates, pan lids, and other accessories, to customers from British Columbia and Quebec to North Carolina and Tennessee.

 Kate can’t imagine living or working anywhere else.

 “I have a good friend in Washington, D.C., who complains that when she goes to parties, everyone acts like they have their resumes stapled to their foreheads.
 But here in Vermont, you go to parties and the topic of conversation is about comparing cordwood or what’s growing in the garden,” she says.
 “Vermont is the only place in this country I’ve been where people are not preoccupied with acquiring things.
 That is just not the focus of life here.
 People don’t take themselves too seriously, and it’s a place that allows you to be yourself.”

-Learn more about Vermont Evaporator Company
+Learn more about Kate McCabe and the Vermont Evaporator Company

 –Happy Vermonters is a series of profiles highlighting life in Vermont.